 Although built for restaurants, Square for Restaurants can suit many cafés.

-Features include advanced tipping and service charges, table plans with orders attached, food menus and items with variants, employee management, a kitchen display system and gift cards.
-If the WiFi or network connection goes, you can still accept cash payments, cards and use certain features on iPad.
+POS features include advanced tipping and service charges, table plans with orders attached, food menus and items with variants, employee management, a kitchen display system and gift cards.
+If the WiFi or network connection goes, it still accepts cards in offline mode, or you can accept cash and use other features on iPad.

 Square offers some add-ons like Loyalty that has a points-based customer loyalty programme.
 Other advanced features in almost any area can be added through integrations like MarketMan for food inventory.